Whirlwind Belize City Shopping Tour

-From there it cocts us $15 bzd for him him drop us off at the Health Store on Central American Blvd.
+From there it cost us $15 BZD for him to drop us off at the Health Store on Central American Blvd.
 I was on a quest for smoothie ingredients and ended up with Chia and Flax seeds.
-From there it was a short walk back to Save U which is still my favorite shop.
-We did a good slow pass through the store and were pretty restrained considering all the things we would have liked to buy.
-I ended up with some nice smoothie glasses that were $2.98 a piece so I got 4 green and 4 blue.
+From there, it was a short walk back to “Save U” which is still my favorite shop.
+We did a good, slow pass through the store and were pretty restrained considering all the things we would have liked to buy.
+I ended up with some nice smoothie glasses that were $2.98 a piece, so I got 4 green and 4 blue.

-We walked across the bridge to catch a cab to the other Brodies for our final shopping – the last of the heavy stuff.
-I added a large jar of Jiff peanut butter to my weight at a cost of $22 bzd and they added 2 big bags of cat food.
-I never did ask if it was cheaper but I know their main issue was availability as they have not been able to find the one they like on Ambergris Caye lately.
+We walked across the bridge to catch a cab to the other Brodie’s for our final shopping – the last of the heavy stuff.
+I added a large jar of Jiff peanut butter to my weight at a cost of $22 BZD, and they added 2 big bags of cat food.
+I never did ask if it was cheaper but I know their main issue was availability, as they have not been able to find the one they like on Ambergris Caye lately.

-After this it was time to part ways and they headed back to the water taxi dock.
-I had a bit of extra time in my hands so I decided to cross the road and do a quick pass through Benny’s Home Center.
-I always enjoy the large selection of choices compared to what we get on island.
+After this it was time to part ways, and Mary & Michael headed back to the water taxi dock.
+I had a bit of extra time on my hands so I decided to cross the road and do a quick pass through Benny’s Home Center.
+I always enjoy the large selection of choices compared to what we get on the island.